Emmotes/ic_spoilers/docs/jangsao.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Star Collector** (Guess)
-> Each time an enemy is defeated, there is a $(amount___4)% chance it drops a star.
+> Each time an enemy is defeated, there is a 1% chance it drops a star.
 Jang Sao collects these stars and increases the effect of The Mysterious Wanderer by 1% for each star collected over all adventures, stacking additively.
-For every order of magnitude of stars collected, the base buff is multiplied by 1.
+For every order of magnitude of stars collected, the base buff is multiplied by 10.
 Caps at 4000000000 stacks.
+> Actual base buff: 1%.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>